cjl26rg2/Rise-hub/README.md

 # Project-Rise / Rise Hub
-Ever wanted a quick univeral script which options you need?
-Ever wanted a easy script?
-Here is Rise-Hub also known as project rise.
-Enjoy this ig
+Ever needed a Hub which was easy to loas?
+Alright commands and more.
+Especially universal?
+Try out Rise hub man!
+The Project released 18/3/26.